DUNE/lbne-build/doc/wp.md

 - If a package *A* uses `cetbuildtools`, then a package *B* which uses *A* will be required to also use `cetbuildtools` (and thus `UPS`).
-This makes decoupling via a build-time "firewall" very difficult to implement.
+This makes decoupling any client of `LArSoft/art` from `UPS` and `cetbuildtools` via a build-time "firewall" very difficult to implement.

 - Most functionality in `cetbuildtools` demonstrates a fundamental lack of understanding of CMake and its capabilities/limitations (including package finding, import/export targets, target properties and globbing).

-- Much of `cetbuildtools` functionality is in the form of undocumented, heavyweight wrappers around simple core CMake.
-These also enforce source and binary layout conventions on the user which are of little benefit.
+- Much of the `cetbuildtools` functionality is in the form of undocumented, heavyweight wrappers around core CMake functions, making the tool *more difficult* to use.
+These wrappers also enforce source and binary layout conventions on the user which are of little benefit for either development or runtime use cases.

 In short, `cetbuildtools` fails to implement a portable and easy to use build interface.
-The primary failure is its dependence on the `UPS` configuration management system, making any project using `cetbuildtools` unbuildable without an entire replication of a `UPS` stack.
+The primary failure is its dependence on the `UPS` configuration management system, making any project using `cetbuildtools` unbuildable without an entire local replication of a `UPS` stack.
 This is an inversion of the usual hierarchy used in industry standard build systems, e.g. a Makefile, sitting under a configuration/packaging system, e.g. RPM.